louisroehrs/catgpt/README.md

 Open emacs with `emacs -nw` if you want to edit in the terminal window instead of the X display window.

-Get the catgpt source code.
+## Get the catgpt source code.
 Create or cd into your projects directory.
 Clone the repository from github.
 It will create the catgpt directory and put the code inside it.

 `git clone https://github.com/louisroehrs/catgpt.git`

 `cd catgpt`

-Configure Raspberry Pi Audio to work with a plugin USB sound device that will s\
-upport a 3.5mm microphone input and a 3.5mm audio output.
-This involves config\
-uring the alsa sound drivers.

-Python comes installed as part of Raspberry OS.
-We are using python 3.9.2.
-Ch\
-eck python version with:
+The catgpt source code includes tests so that we can verify each step of the process and the relevant hardware connections.

+Check the version of python that should already be installed with the Raspberry Pi OS.

-`python version`
+`python --version`

+It should be version 3.9.2 or higher.

+## CatGPT architecture

+We will now take a paws and explain the architecture.

 There are three parts to making a cat talk.

 First, he needs to listen and translate the audio to text.
-We will use google \
-for that.
+We will use Google Speech-to-Text for that.
+Free as of this writing with no need for an API key.

 Then, he needs to use his brain.
-For this part, we will send the text as a pro\
-mpt with some system instructions to the LLM of our choice.
-Here we are using \
-the hosted OpenAI service.
-Do not get personal with the cat as Microsoft and t\
-he world will be listening in.
+For this part, we will send the text as a prompt with some system instructions to the LLM of our choice.
+Here we are using the hosted OpenAI service.
+Do not get too personal with the cat if you are using a hosted LLM as Microsoft and the world will be listening in.
+This software is using OpenAI and you will need to set and export your OpenAI Api Key as an environment variable OPENAI_API_KEY.

 Next, we will get back a text response and the cat will need to speak it.
-We w\
-ill use the Google Text-to-Speech service, gTTS.
+We will use the Google Text-to-Speech service, gTTS.

+## Install the sound drivers for the OS and the python libraries to connect to them.

-The great thing is that there are python libraries that support all of these st\
+The great thing is that there are python libraries that support all of these steps.
-eps.

-The first thing we need to do is install some libraries at the OS level to supp\
+The first thing we need to do is install some libraries at the OS level to support this.
-ort this.

-We will be using the Python library ‘pyaudio’ to record and play audio data fro\
-m the USB mic.
-Before we can get started with ‘pyaudio,’ we need to ensure that\
- the RPi has all the necessary prerequisites by installing the following packag\
+We will be using the Python library ‘pyaudio’ to record and play audio data from the USB mic.
+Before we can get started with ‘pyaudio,’ we need to ensure that the RPi has all the necessary prerequisites by installing the following packages:  This code will use the alsa sound drivers and mpg123 to play the response.
-es:

-sudo apt-get install libportaudio0 libportaudio2 libportaudiocpp0 portaudio19-d\
+`sudo apt-get install libportaudio0 libportaudio2 libportaudiocpp0 portaudio19-dev flac`
-ev flac
-sudo apt install alsa-utils
+`sudo apt install alsa-utils`
-sudo apt install mpg123
+`sudo apt install mpg123`

 Next we can install the python libraries.